Can A Sea Turtle Survive In A Lake?

 No sea turtles cannot survive in a lake.
 When sea turtles are brought to major aquariums, the freshwater can be beneficial for them for a short period of time, but it's not their natural habitat.
 While they may survive in this environment with no problems for a few minutes, they cannot survive there for a long period of time.
 They need the right food, environment, and salinity to survive, and these factors can only be found in their natural habitat, which is the ocean.

 Have you ever wondered how long a sea turtle can stay underwater?
 These fascinating creatures are well adapted to their aquatic environment, and they can hold their breath for up to 30 minutes with ease.
 Depending on their level of activity, they can even hold their breath for several hours.

-In certain cases, specific species of turtles can stay underwater even for months, without going to the surface for a gulp of air.
-This happens usually when they hibernate.
-In this case, they will bury themselves into the substrate of the sea, lake, or river bottom, depending on the specie, and the metabolism slows down, allowing them to hibernate, therefore they will have little need of food and oxygen.
+If you think that's impressive, certain species of turtles can stay underwater for months, without needing to go to the surface for a gulp of air.
+This happens during hibernation, where the turtle will bury itself into the substrate of the sea, lake, or river bottom, depending on the species.
+During this time, their metabolism slows down, allowing them to conserve energy, so they'll have little need of food and oxygen.

 While sea turtles are aquatic animals, they do venture on land once in a while.
 They will leave the ocean to lay their eggs on the beach, but this does not last for long because the mother will quickly return to the water.
 Other types of turtles also leave the water to sunbathe on a rock or pond, which is one of their favorite activities besides swimming.